gxf1212/notes/course/Fundamental-biology/genetics.md

 - lf any offspring display the recessive phenotype, themystery parent must be heterozygous

-Dihybrid cross: Crossing two true-breeding parents differing in two traitsproduces dihybrids in the F1generation, heterozygous forboth traits.
+Dihybrid cross: Crossing two true-breeding parents differing in two traits produces dihybrids in the F1 generation, heterozygous for both traits.

 > Reciprocal cross is a kind of crossing strategy, which means to make crosses between a pair of parents (A and B) by using them in turn as female parent and male parent to obtain two reciprocal crosses of A×B and B×A (usually a cross is expressed in the way that the first parent is female and the second parent is male).